NaruseNia/witch/README.md

 If you've been coding until midnight and accidentally typo'd the `which` command with the `witch` command, no worries!
 A kind **witch** will teach you instead!

+Maybe on Windows it could be used as a `which` command!
+(It takes up a bit of line, though...)

 ---

 ## Build